 This book will be of key interest to policy analysts and risk analysts, and scholars of European politics, comparative politics, policy studies, public administration, multi-level governance, EU studies, risk analysis, policy evaluation, and the political sociology of quantification.

 1. Introduction: Exploring the Rise of Analysis in Public Administrations PART 1: Concepts and Theory 2.
 From Problem-Solving to Polity Policies: Three Interpretive Frames for Analytical Tools 3.
 Risk Analysis as a Semiotic Magic Bullet: Societal Risk Management, Institutional Risk Management, and Governance by Risk 4.
 Analytical Tools in Context: Why (Risk) Analysis Appeals in Multi-Level Administrations PART 2: Comparative Analysis 5.
 Forging "One Voice" on the Common Market: Risk Analysis and the Unitarization of Food Safety Controls 6.
 Addressing Transregional Risks: Risk Analysis, Policy Coordination, and the Re-allocation of Flood Prevention Duties 7.
 Breaking Free of the "Legitimacy Trap": Risk Analysis as a Collective Defense Strategy in Work Safety Controls 8.
 Mapping and Understanding the Varied Appeals of Risk Analysis in a Multi-level Administrations Conclusion: Analyze and Rule: Findings and Future Research Venues

-Regine Paul is Associate Professor in Comparative Policy Studies at the Department of Administration and Organization Theory of the University of Bergen, Norway.
+Regine Paul is Professor in Political Science at the Department of Government at the University of Bergen, Norway.